ylhyra/ylhyra_content/data/Imba/grip.md

         "meaning": "but nonetheless crowded"
       },
       "s_vdav73": {
-        "meaning": "because she is stuck supposedly in a dream" },
+        "meaning": "because she is stuck in a supposed dream" },
       "s_vdav81": {
         "meaning": "stuck between being asleep and awake"